-The restoration of Palau Güell
+Ten years since the last restoration of the Palau Güell

-The Restoration Since 2005
+The restoration since 2005